-Too often, stigma, isolation, loneliness and shame follow a diagnosis of mental illness.
-But not here.
-Here we offer resources steeped in love and grounded in faith.
-Here you are among friends, welcome just as you are.
+Stigma, isolation, loneliness, and shame often follow a diagnosis of mental illness, but not here.
+With God mental illness has no stigma.
+Chronic Joy offers resources steeped in love and grounded in faith.

 From the Blog